 Smithsonian’s National Air and Space Museum

 This item is one of 137 million artifacts, works of art and specimens in the Smithsonian’s collection.
-It is not currently on display.
-To learn more about this item, visit the National Air and Space Museum website.
+It is not on display.

 More from the Smithsonian Snapshot series